 - Men may need to shave differently, e.g. slightly more behind the neck or ears if areas of beard-growing skin have been surgically re-positioned during the facelift procedure.

 - Less “jowls” and more distinguished jaw area.

 - Less sagging skin.

-- Appearance of a reduced age by several years.
+- The appearance of a reduced age by several years.

 - Feeling confident in your looks again.